p-arrow/ctf/DefendTheWeb/24Bit and higher.md

 Aipgsqi fego, xlmw pizip mw rsx ew iewc ew xli pewx fyx wxmpp rsx xss gleppirkmrk.
 Ws ks elieh erh irxiv xlmw teww: wlmjxxlexpixxiv
 ```

-- The first try to decode this text was ROT13: `echo "TEXT" | tr a-zA-Z n-za-mN-ZA-M`
+- The first try to decode this text was based on ROT13: `echo "TEXT" | tr a-zA-Z n-za-mN-ZA-M`
 - But this did not work out ...
 - Then, by looking at the text we could guess some words.
 The last word **wlmjxxlexpixxiv** could be the password.
 If so, the word **teww** could stand for "pass"
 - To verify our assumption we use this site for frequency analysis: [math.dartmouth.edu](https://math.dartmouth.edu/~awilson/tools/frequency_analysis.html)